 The Return of Jacob.

-Of course, any search requires a starting point.
+That’s why this book exists – to show you what is coming, so that you can truly serve God.
+Hopefully, this will be a starting point for your own search into these events.
 You could start anywhere, with almost any of the prophets.
-But, I think that the biggest, most comprehensive prophecy is the best place to start, and you cannot get bigger and more comprehensive on this subject than Ezekiel.
-And Ezekiel presents these two facts, straight from God:
+But, I think that the biggest, most comprehensive prophecy is the best place to begin, and you cannot get bigger and more comprehensive on this subject than Ezekiel.
+And Ezekiel presents these three facts, straight from God:

 The children of Jacob must be in the Land of Israel BEFORE they are saved.